Skip to content

 Nail psoriasis:

-It is not uncommon for psoriasis to also form in the nail and lead to so-called oil stains, pitted nails and crumbly nails.
+It is not uncommon for psoriasis to also form in the nails, leading to so-called oil spots, pitting, and crumbling nails.

 Guttate psoriasis:

-The rarest form, guttate psoriasis , is characterized by an acute, widespread skin rash with pinpoint papules and occurs primarily in children and adolescents after an infection of the upper respiratory tract.
+The rarest form, guttate psoriasis, manifests as an acute, widespread rash with punctate papules and occurs mainly in children and adolescents after an upper respiratory tract infection.

 The diagnosis of psoriasis should only be made by the treating physician.

-Both neurodermatitis and psoriasis are chronic inflammatory diseases of the skin that can lead to redness and flaking.
-Neurodermatitis is referred to as eczema, while psoriasis causes plaques .
+Both neurodermatitis and psoriasis are chronic inflammatory skin diseases that can lead to redness and flaking.
+Neurodermatitis is characterized by eczema, while psoriasis presents with so-called plaques

-The main difference is that in neurodermatitis the skin barrier is disrupted, which leads to a loss of moisture in the skin.
+The essential difference is that in neurodermatitis, the skin barrier is disturbed, leading to moisture loss in the skin.
 People with neurodermatitis tend to have very dry skin.
 Acute eczema occurs due to trigger factors.

-In psoriasis, however, there is no disruption of the skin barrier, but rather excessive keratinization.
+In psoriasis, on the other hand, there is no disturbance of the skin barrier, but rather excessive keratinization.
 The skin tends to be generally dry.
-Trigger factors cause the skin to overreact, as if it had been injured.
-The result is an enormous increase in the formation of new skin cells.
+Trigger factors here lead to an overreaction of the skin, as if an injury were present.
+The result is an enormously increased formation of new skin cells.

-In the case of neurodermatitis, the focus is on repairing the skin barrier, while in the case of psoriasis, the focus is on calming the underlying inflammation.
-What they have in common is that intensive hydration is important for both skin diseases.
+Thus, in neurodermatitis, the focus is on repairing the skin barrier, while in psoriasis, calming the underlying inflammation is paramount.
+What they have in common is that intensive moisturizing is important for both skin conditions.

 Treating psoriasis – why proper skin care can be important

-The treatment of psoriasis is divided into different pillars - the focus is on removing the scales and reducing the autoimmune reaction.
+Psoriasis therapy is based on various pillars - the removal of scales and the reduction of the autoimmune reaction are paramount.
 The choice of therapeutic agents is complex and should be made by the treating physicians.

-However, you can use moisturizing creams or ointments to keep the affected skin and scales supple and even temporarily relieve the itching.
-We recommend our rich med base cream with 5% evening primrose oil and high-quality vegetable glycerin.
+However, you can keep the affected skin areas and scales supple with emollient, moisturizing creams or ointments and even temporarily relieve itching.
+We recommend our rich med Basic Cream with 5% evening primrose oil and high-quality, plant-based glycerin.

-In addition, our med care bath can counteract unpleasant feelings of tension after bathing.
-The nourishing and protective oil components of jojoba oil, organic shea butter and squalane lie like a wafer-thin film on the surface of the skin and can prevent further loss of fluid.
+Additionally, our med Bath Oil can counteract uncomfortable feelings of tightness after bathing.
+The nourishing and protective oil components of jojoba oil, organic shea butter, and squalane form a wafer-thin film on the skin's surface and can prevent further fluid loss.

 What should be avoided in skin care?

-You should avoid aggressive ingredients (e.g. strong surfactants, synthetic fragrances) in care products.
+You should generally avoid aggressive ingredients (e.g., strong surfactants, synthetic fragrances) in care products.
 You should also avoid sunburn.
-We recommend our Sensitive Sun Cream SPF 50 with extra high protection for particularly sensitive skin.
+We recommend our Sunscreen Sensitive SPF 50 with extra high protection for particularly sensitive skin.

-Dr. med Michaela Hagemann I boep founder, doctor & mother of three
+Dr. med Michaela Hagemann I boep-founder, physician & 3-time mom

 Biologist and bioanalyst Anni, who shares her knowledge of cosmetic ingredients on Instagram under the name @annisbuntewelt, supported boep founder and doctor Michaela in developing the cream.
 Together they wanted to develop a care cream for problem skin that was as clean and effective as possible,